simensteins/NBIM_Case/README.md

 ### Automated Reconciliation Detection

-Compares internal (NBIM) and external (custody) datasets using rule-based logic.
+Compares internal and external datasets using rule-based logic.
 Main focus is to detect differences in net cash.

 ### Multi-Agent Reasoning System

 The automation pipeline is powered by three specialized LLM-based agents:

-- Classifier Agent – analyzes each detected break and assigns a clear classification (e.g., AMOUNT_MISMATCH_TAX).
+- Classifier Agent – analyzes each detected break and assigns a clear classification, as well as the most likely reason of the break.
 - Prioritizer Agent – ranks reconciliation breaks by cash impact, confidence, and urgency.
 - Remediation Agent – drafts short, formal custodian tickets whenever the issue is external (custodian-side).